wangyuchi369/wangyuchi369.github.io/content/publication/he-2023-gaia/index.md

 like controllable talking avatar generation and text-instructed avatar generation.'

 # Summary.
 An optional shortened abstract.
-summary: 'A project in MSRA.
-We disentangle each frame into motion and appearance representations and collect a large-scale high-quality talking avatar dataset for training our GAIA model.
-It demonstrates amazing naturalness and shows scalability of our model.'
+summary: 'A project in Microsoft.
+We design a codec to disentangle each frame of talking face videos into motion and appearance representations and then curated a large-scale, high-quality dataset to train our diffusion-based GAIA model.
+The results demonstrate remarkable naturalness and scalability.'

 tags: []